OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-ci-to-cd/index.md

 For this blog we will create a continuous delivery pipeline, which manages releases to multiple environments through the Octopus dashboard.

-## Adding the environments
+## Add the environments

 We only have the one environment in Octopus called **Dev**.
 However a typical workflow will promote a deployment through multiple environments on the way to production.
 To implement this, we need to create more environments in Octopus which we will call **Test** and **Prod**:

 ![](testandprod.png "width=500")
-*Adding the Test and Prod environments.*
+*Add the Test and Prod environments.*

 We need to ensure our Kubernetes target is placed within these new environments as well:

 ![](k8starget.png "width=500")
-*Adding the Kubernetes target to the new environments.*
+*Add the Kubernetes target to the new environments.*

 We now have the ability to promote releases from the **Dev** environment to the **Test** environment through the Octopus dashboard: